rsta2/circle/README.md

 ./makeall
 ```

-By default only the latest sample (with the highest number) is build.
-The ready build *kernel.img* file should be in its subdirectory of sample/.
-If you want to build another sample after `makeall` go to its subdirectory and do `make`.
+By default only the Circle libraries are built.
+To build a sample program after `makeall` go to its subdirectory and do `make`.

 You can also build Circle on the Raspberry Pi itself (set `PREFIX =` (empty)) on Raspbian but you need some method to put the *kernel.img* file onto the SD(HC) card.
 With an external USB card reader on model B+ or Raspberry Pi 2/3/4 model B (4 USB ports) this should be no problem.